benzine12/Python_taskManager/to_do_list.md

 # Ask NAti :
 1. are big companyes use redux with they react projects?
 2. what is the way that he using git in his project  - how often make docker push and what is real usage of git branch and tags
+3. is pople look at github activity chart?